How do I figure out who my advisor is and when they have office hours?

 I like the new calendar requirements better.
 Can I change calendars?

 You may follow any calendar that has come out since you have been studying as an undergraduate student at UWaterloo.
 Just fill out a plan modification form and see your advisors.
-The default is to follow the calendar from the year you started.
+The default is to follow the calendar from the year you started in the Math faculty.

 I read MTHEL 300 is now a required course, does this apply to me?

 Only students using the 2015/2016 (or later) calendar are required to complete MTHEL 300.
 So unless you change your calendar you won’t have to take the course.

 When can I see my advisor to have my remaining courses to graduate looked over?